XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 ### Multi-Signing ###

-Multi-signing in Ripple is the act of [authorizing transactions](#authorizing-transactions) for the XRP Ledger by using a combination of multiple secret keys.
+Multi-signing in the XRP Ledger is the act of [authorizing transactions](#authorizing-transactions) for the XRP Ledger by using a combination of multiple secret keys.
 You can have any combination of authorization methods enabled for your address, including multi-signing, a master key, and a [regular key](#setregularkey).
 (The only requirement is that _at least one_ method must be enabled.)

 The [SignerListSet transaction][] defines which addresses can authorize transactions from your address.
 You can include up to 8 addresses in a SignerList.
 You can control how many signatures are needed, in which combinations, by using the quorum and weight values of the SignerList.